3d archery in Austria: how to & list of courses

 Abenteuerhof – Familie Schiefer in Haus im Ennstal

 Three 3D courses of different lengths with 28, 14 or 8 animal representations.
-The courses are open all year round, but the use of snowshoes is recommended in snowy conditions.
+The courses are open all year round, but the use of snowshoes is recommended when there is snow.

 Abendeuterhof Schiefer, Schladming/Weißenbach 17, 8967 Haus im Ennstal, +43 368 65517. www.abenteuerhof.at